sarmadshamim/100-Days-of-code/README.md

 1. table tag used to structure the data in tabular format
 2. tr tag used table row
-3. th tag used for heading in table
+3. th tag used for heading in tablegit add
 4. td tag used for content

 ## Day 2